 12.1.2 such contributions, donations, sponsorships, government grants and other income as may be received for use by or in connection with the ICSD.

-12.2 Subject to any resolution of the Congress, the Funds are to be used in pursuance of the Objects of the ICSD in such manner as the Executive Committee determines.
+12.2 Subject to any resolution of the Congress, the Funds are to be used in pursuance of the Objects of the ICSD in such manner as the Executive Board determines.

 12.3 No portion of the Funds is to be distributed directly or indirectly to any person except as a bona fide compensation for services rendered or expenses incurred on behalf of the ICSD.